Full Dunblane ECO Fest 2026 Programme

 Sun 10th May, Upcycled Bookbinding – Taster Session, 2pm – 4pm, £55, Central Scotland School of Craft.

-Join Dunblane Wildlife for a talk on the animals, plants and fungi that live and thrive in and around Dunblane.
+Discover the animals, plants and fungi that live and thrive in and around Dunblane.

 Tuesday 12th May, Repair Cafe, 6:30pm, St. Mary’s Church Hall.